ViteStudio-Tech/ueVite-Get/README.md

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/a53249ff-868b-4656-8964-ca8f5d929e6d" />
  **Image: 324fps on **AMD** RX 6600 RDNA2 1080p Native RTXGI Dynamic**

 * **Static DDGI**: DDGI also includes a Static Mode with virtually instantaneous bake times.
-This mode delivers higher bounce fidelity than traditional baked-lighting solutions and generally better coverage of moving objects, thanks to DDGI’s use of Spherical Harmonics to store and filter irradiance within the probe volumes.
-Viable for ultra-low-end GPUs without RT support.
+It can deliver higher overall indirect-bounce fidelity and better lighting coverage for movable objects compared to traditional bakes, at the same time it can also be used with Lightmass in conjunction.
+Static DDGI can provide better directional and visibility-aware volumetric lighting than VLM, particularly for movable objects.
+During authoring, RTXGI performs actual ray-traced traversal of the scene geometry to populate its probes.
+The resulting directional irradiance and visibility data are stored as mapped probe textures and serialized before the final game build.
+Static DDGI can then reproduce this lighting at runtime without performing additional ray tracing.
+This makes Static DDGI viable on low-end GPUs without hardware RT support, with testing performed on hardware as low as the GCN4 RX 570.

 * **Performant RT Reflections**: Vite features highly optimized RT Reflections; these are capable of running at 4K Native 60 FPS on PS5-level GPU as demonstrated in the Unreal Tournament Vite Demo.